ZorTik/ContainrGUI/README.md

 </div>

 ## About
 Creating a static GUI (Graphical User Interface) can be a tedious and time-consuming task, especially when working with complex environments like Minecraft.
-That's where the Containr library comes in.
-With its intuitive API and user-friendly approach, Containr simplifies the process of GUI creation in Minecraft, allowing developers to focus on the functionality of their mods rather than the intricacies of GUI design. **Reactive**, **modular** and highly **extendable**.
+That's where the Containr library comes in. **Reactive**, **modular** and highly **extendable**.
 These are the words that describe Containr well!

 ## Installation
 You can add Containr to your build path using Maven or Gradle.
 ContainrGUI is **not a Minecraft plugin**!
 This means that you can use it's code directly in your project by shading it into your build path.